Signs of Seasonal Depression & How to Cope in the Cold Winter Months

 And, honestly, I feel so much better...
 Brillia Family Reviews

 Researchers are not entirely sure what causes SAD, though lack of sunlight is a major factor.
-Not only does the change of seasons trigger a disruption of the body’s circadian rhythm and brain chemicals, but it may also lead to a vitamin D deficiency and melatonin boost.5 This can cause sluggishness and mood swings.
+Not only does the change of seasons trigger a disruption of the body’s circadian rhythm and brain chemicals, but it may also lead to a vitamin D deficiency due to more time spent indoors.

 People at risk for developing seasonal depression typically have another mood disorder like bipolar disorder or major depressive disorder.
 If you have relatives with SAD or other forms of depression or mental health conditions, you are also more vulnerable to developing SAD.
 Living in a cloudy region or farther from the equator also puts you more at risk.